Mike-Dunton/vault-policies-ci/README.md

 ## What is this?

-hHypothetical repository of vault policies based on team names.
+Hypothetical repository of vault policies based on team names.

 Features will include
 - Auditing